Are you looking for the best neighborhoods in Valencia, Spain, to live in?

 Look at Penya-Roja if you want a more upscale place to live, with the added benefit of being right by the Turia park and the City of Arts & Sciences.
 Or Camins al Grau for a cheaper option right next to Penya-Roja.

 But what I am trying to say: use this list of popular neighborhoods as a guide, but do go and explore for yourself!
-And if you do have any questions about life in Valencia, leave a comment below and I will reply asap.
+And if you do have any questions about where to live in Valencia, leave a comment below and I will reply asap.

 More Articles About Valencia:

 - Interview With an Expat and Digital Nomad About Life in Valencia

 - Best Things to Do in Valencia on a Short Visit

 - Top Things to Do in Valencia With Kids